 The goal of the room is to create a beautiful and comfortable living space; an area where a potential applicant can imagine the bulk of their family spending time.

 If you have a nice coffee table book, set it out as decor on the table but remove any magazines, because they can often add to a cluttered look.

 The bathroom counters should be clear of everything including makeup, razors, soap, toothbrushes, and any other beauty products.
 In the shower and bath tub, remove the shampoo, soaps, washcloths, and baby toys.

 - Pillows/cushions should be fresh, not faded

 - Clear out kid’s toys, balls, frisbees, etc.

 - Clean pool

 - Turn on water features

 It may be tempting to literally brush everything under the carpet, but be mindful that your final photos need to look fresh and inviting.

 If anything is sitting on the nightstand, get rid of it!
-Common things that need to be moved include: phone chargers, tissue boxes, lip balm, a glass of water, jewellery, or anything else that is kept at your bedside.
+Common things that need to be moved include phone chargers, tissue boxes, lip balm, a glass of water, jewelry, or anything else that is kept at your bedside.
 Don’t forget to make the beds!